 Their tongue, which would be of appropriate size for a long face, is too big for their shortened head and obstruct the mouth and throat further.

 Brachycephalic dogs compensate their malformations by “pulling” harder when they breathe in, which creates strong negative pressures in their throat, neck and chest, which in turn eventually cause secondary respiratory and digestive diseases.
 This is one of the reasons why brachycephalic dogs frequently regurgitate or vomit.
-Nearly all dogs suffering from airway obstruction secondary to BS have oesophageal or gastric lesions on endoscopy, whether they show digestive clinical signs or not.
+Nearly all dogs suffering from airway obstruction secondary to BOAS have oesophageal or gastric lesions on endoscopy, whether they show digestive clinical signs or not.

 How can I tell if my dog suffers from Brachycephalic Syndrome?

-All brachycephalic dogs suffer from BS to some degree.
+All brachycephalic dogs suffer from BOAS to some degree.
 Some are more affected than others.
 The minimally affected ones can often live their entire life without showing much distress, at the cost of constant excessive efforts to open their throat and breathe.
 The more affected ones will show various degrees of respiratory distress or digestive troubles, ranging from being occasionally short of breath to collapsing on the moderate exercise.

-Typically, a brachycephalic dog suffering from BS shows a combination of signs such as loud breathing and snoring, intolerance to exercise or heat, collapse (“syncopes”), gagging, regurgitation and vomiting.
+Typically, a brachycephalic dog suffering from BOAS shows a combination of signs such as loud breathing and snoring, intolerance to exercise or heat, collapse (“syncopes”), gagging, regurgitation and vomiting.
 Importantly, what is frequently perceived as being normal “for the breed” is already physiologically abnormal.
 Having difficulty and making a very strong noise breathing may be widespread among brachycephalic dogs, it does not make it normal or without negative health consequences for that!